CETONI-Software/cetoni_elements_doc/CETONI_Elements_Manual_EN/scriptingsystem_part1_EN/scriptingsystem_part1_EN.rst

 .. rst-class:: guinums

-1. *Toolbar* – is for loading, saving, and controlling the sequence of scripts.
+1. *Toolbar* – is for loading, saving, and running scripts.
+2. The header shows the script filename.
-2. *Function tree* – shows a tree like program structure.
+3. *Function tree* – shows a tree like program structure.
-3. The currently executed function is highlighted in green.
+4. The currently executed function is highlighted in blue.
-4. When you select a function by clicking, it is highlighted blue.
+5. When you select a function by clicking, it is highlighted in the selected theme accent color (here orange)

 |Figure 4: Script editor panel|